rayosborn/nxvalidate/README.md

    The `--info`, `--warning` and `--error` switches control how much information is output.
 The default is `--warning`.
-2. To check whether the contents of the NeXus file conform to the required contents of the application definition specifed in the file,
+2. To check whether the contents of the NeXus file conform to the required contents of the application definition specified in the file, type:
-   type:
    ```
    % nxinspect -f <filename.nxs> -a
    ```